 Special Educational Need

+At St Mary's we are committed to the belief that every child is an individual who brings something special to the school community.
+All children, regardless of ability, background or ethnicity, have the right to participate in and enjoy all aspects of school life, and have the opportunity to meet their full potential.
 Like most schools, we have a number of pupils who have some additional needs.
 That means they may need a little more help and support from us.
-The support we provide to these pupils is coordinated by Mrs Walker.
+The support we provide to these pupils is coordinated by Miss Berry.
 She liaises with a range of agencies such as Speech & Language Therapy Services, Occupational Therapy and the Community Paediatrician.
 We do our best to provide work that meets the needs of each child, but sometimes we see that, despite our best efforts, they are not making the progress we anticipate.

-Designated person for SEN Mrs S Walker – (SENCO) Mrs Walker has recently completed the National Award for SEN qualification.
+Designated person for SEN Miss S Berry – (SENCO) Miss Berry has recently completed the National Award for SEN qualification.
 Please feel free to make an appointment if you wish to discuss anything with her.
-There is also an opportunity to meet Mrs Walker during our SEN parents evenings held twice a year.
+There is also an opportunity to meet Miss Berry during our SEN parents evenings held twice a year.
 TEL: 01706 873123

 Special Educational Needs At St. Mary’s we are working in line with the new SEN Code of Practice, 2014.
 The school has a special needs register which records children who receive SEN Support and children who may require an EHC Plan (Education, Health and Care Plan).
 In addition, the school has a focus group of children who receive additional support to enable them to ‘catch up’.

-Catch Up Programmes A child may access Catch Up interventions if evidence collected by the class Teacher suggests that the pupil is not making progress and additional provision is needed.
+Interventions A child may access Catch Up interventions if evidence collected by the class teacher suggests that the pupil is not making progress and additional provision is needed.
 Interventions are reviewed termly and progress measured.
 All classes have a Provision Map that is reviewed half termly.
 This will detail what provision is to be made, the time taken to carry it out and the person responsible for managing the programme.

 SEN Support If the child is placed in SEN Support, following discussion with parents after Catch Up interventions have been accessed, and it is felt that further provision is needed (over and above that of the Quality First Teaching taking place in each class) this will often include the involvement of outside specialists e.g. Educational Psychologist, Speech and Language Therapist or Child Psychologist.

-Education, Health and Care Plan (My Plan) previously known as Statements A Statutory Assessment can only be requested if the child demonstrates a significant cause for concern eg exceptionality or complex needs and if Quality First Teaching and SEN Support does not meet their needs.
+Education, Health and Care Plan A Statutory Assessment can only be requested if the child demonstrates a significant cause for concern eg exceptionality or complex needs and if Quality First Teaching and SEN Support does not meet their needs.
 This would be in agreement between outside agencies involved as well as parents and School.
-If you would like any further information about Statutory Assessment, please do not hesitate to contact our SENCo, Mrs Walker.
+If you would like any further information about Statutory Assessment, please do not hesitate to contact our SENCo, Miss Berry.
 At all stages, the SENCO will discuss the individual needs of the child with the parents.

 What the school may do to support and help your child There are many Intervention Programmes that the school can put in place to help your child.
 The interventions fall into 3 Waves: